camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-definition/post-start-process-instance.html.md

   <tr>
     <td>variables</td>
     <td>A json object containing the variables the process is to be initialized with.
-    Variable names are property keys of this object and variable values are property values.
+    Variable names are property keys of this object and variable values are json objects with a single <code>value</code> property (see example below).
     Valid variable values are Boolean, Integer and String values.</td>
   </tr>
 </table>